Fundamental mechanisms of microRNA regulation of gene expression and cell fate.

 We are continuing to develop and test exciting new hypotheses on miRNA action in the liver based on the deep set of data we have obtained.
 This approach is confirming our overall model that miRNAs will be shown to have very wide ranging effects on liver cell biology and differentiation as research proceeds in the coming years.

-2. Zhou, H.C., Rogler, L.E., Tepperman, L., Morgan, G., and Charles E. Rogler.
+Zhou H, Rogler LE, Teperman L, Morgan G, Rogler CE.
 Identification of hepatocytic and bile ductular cell lineages and candidate stem cells in bipolar ductular reactions in cirrhotic human liver.
-Hepatology 45: 716-724, 2007.
+Hepatology.
+2007 Mar;45(3):716-24.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.